 - G2.com3: 4.2 out of 5 based on more than 50 reviews

 Sage certifies accountants as Sage Accounting Advisors.
 While there are Sage Advisors in the US, they generally support Sage 50cloud instead of Sage Accounting—but since there are similarities in the programs, you might find an advisor willing to work with you.
 However, if an expert network of advisors is important to you, QuickBooks Online has an enormous network of advisors.

 Yes.
 All of Sage’s accounting and finance products for small and medium businesses are formerly known as Sage One.
 The company changed its name to Sage Business Cloud, which includes Sage Accounting, Sage 50cloud, and Sage Intacct.

-Sage Accounting, the cloud-based product of Sage Business Cloud, is easier than its counterparts.
+Yes, Sage Accounting, the cloud-based product of Sage Business Cloud, is easier to use than its counterparts.
 We tested the software, and first-time users can get acquainted easily.

 Sage Business Cloud Accounting isn’t as powerful as other accounting systems, but it offers a selection of helpful features to tackle basic accounting.
 For small and growing businesses, its affordability, simplicity, and ease of use make it worth checking out.
 There are a few areas where it could improve, but it’s gradually evolving with the occasional addition of features.
 If you’re a small business owner needing a straightforward accounting program, Sage Accounting is for you.

 User review references: